JamesBarryMusic/Spotify-Geo-Dashboard/README.md

   * **Time series** - A time series chart plots the z-scores of the audio features over time for the selected country.
 The series that are plotted on the chart can be altered by clicking the legend labels (double clicking singles out a feature).

-## Possible improvements

-As all applications this one can also be improved.
-Possible improvements:

-- Make it more dynamic; add update database functionality in the frontend.
-- Better UI design.
-- Add artist tracking.

 ## How to launch application